-- Identify the wastewater treatment plant(s) that would serve the site; - Identify affected components of the downstream collection system, including pumping stations, regulators and interceptors; - If the area of the proposed project is currently served by a combined sewer system, describe and show on a map the affected combined sewer system, including affected drainage or catchment areas, outfalls and receiving waterbodies; - If the area of the proposed project is currently served by a separate sewer system, describe and show on a map the affected sanitary sewer system.
-For the storm sewer system, describe and show on a map the affected drainage or catchment area, outfalls and receiving waterbodies; - Delineate the drainage area for direct discharges and overland flow to surface water bodies; - Identify existing or new inlets (e.g., catch basins) and stormwater BMPs that would serve the site; and - Describe proposed alternative disposal methods, including privately operated sewage treatment plants or private pumping stations that would be included as part of the proposed project, and identify the affected area immediately surrounding the system, or wastewater treatment plants, collections systems and waterbodies receiving effluent from private treatment plants.
+- Identify the wastewater treatment plant(s) that would serve the site; - Identify affected components of the downstream collection system, including pumping stations, regulators and interceptors; - If the area of the proposed project is currently served by a comband sewer system, describe and show on a map the affected combined sewer system, including affected draining or catchment areas, outfalls, and receiving waterbodies; - If the area of the proposed project is currently served by a separate server system, describe and show on a map the affected sanitary sewer system.
+Figure storm sewer system, describe and show on a map the affected drainage or catchment area, outfalls, and receiving trate-podies; - Delineate the drainage area for direct discharge, and overland floor to surface water bodies; - Identify existing or new inlets (e.g., catch b (sirs) and st rmw. ter BMPs that would serve the site; and - Describe proposed alternative disposal methods including privately operated sewage treatment plants or private pumping stations that would be included as part of the proposed project, and identify the affected area immediately surrounding the system, or wastewater treatment plants, collections systems, and waterbodies receiving effluent from private treatment plants.

-Plot the above information on a map to delineate the study area by component.
-If necessary, the lead agency may contact DEP's BEPA for this information.
+Plot the above information of a map to delineate the study area by component.
+If necessary, the lead agency may contact DEP's BEPA for the information.